kketevani/kkapanadze/content/_index.md

 show_action_link: true
 show_social_links: true

 description: "My name is Ketevani Kapanadze.
 I am an Assistant professor (non-tenure) at Charles University, Faculty of Law.
 I am working as a postdoctoral researcher on the project of [EqualStrength](https://equalstrength.eu).
-I have obtained PhD in Economics and Econometrics at CERGE-EI.
+<br> I have obtained PhD in Economics and Econometrics at CERGE-EI.
 <br> I am CERGE-EI Foundation Teaching Fellow (NY, USA).
 <br> I am a team member of the National Institute for Research on the Socioeconomic Impacts of Disease and Systemic Risks (SYRI).